 This guideline covers how healthcare services for people with sarcoma should be organised.
 It aims to improve care by recommending which healthcare professionals should be involved and the types of hospital or cancer centre best suited to provide the care.

 This guideline recommends that:

-- Prompt referral for expert diagnosis is crucial
+- prompt referral for expert diagnosis is crucial

-- Treatment should be carried out by specialists
+- treatment should be carried out by specialists

-- All sarcoma teams should collect data on treatment and care, and take part in training programmes and audits.
+- all sarcoma teams should collect data on treatment and care, and take part in training programmes and audits

 Next review: March 2019